iOSliuh/Socket.io-iOS/README.md

 # Socket.io-iOS
 socket.io iOS demo with cookie and query

-based on socket.io-client-swift,cocoapods installed。Project should compile before you setting your url，noted teh ARC setting。
+Based on socket.io-client-swift,cocoapods installed。Project should be compiled before you setting the url ，noted the ARC setting。